Prickly Pear Cactus Purchase & Information

 Prickly pear cactus powder maybe responsible for some side effects such as nausea issues, mild diarrhea, increased stool frequency, increased stool volume, headache issues and abdominal fullness.
 It also reduces blood glucose levels in those who are suffering from diabetes, but does not appears to cause hypoglycemia.

-How Prickly Pear Cactus Interacts with Herbs & Supplements?
+How Prickly Pear Cactus Interacts With Other Herbs and Supplements?

 • For Diabetic patients, 100-500 grams of broiled stems should be used every day.
 Doses are generally divided and provided thrice every day.